(Number 87 on the 1958 Highland map - 10211 N. 6000 W.)

 She helped out on the farm by tromping and loading hay, shocking and threshing grain, picking cucumbers, tomatoes and strawberries.
 When she was thirteen she began working for neighbors to help with the family expenses.
 She also worked at the Alpine School Board Office.

 After graduation, she worked at the Utah Poultry Processing Plant for two years then went to work at Alpine Motor where she met Venoy.
-They were married June 22, 1942, in the Salt Lake Temple and rented an apartment in American Fork for three years then bought five acres of ground from her father and built their own home (Number 87 on the 1958 Highland map).
+They were married June 22, 1942, in the Salt Lake Temple and rented an apartment in American Fork for three years.
+Then they bought five acres of ground from her father and built their own home (Number 87 on the 1958 Highland map).
 Venoy did most of the work of building with help from his father.
 They raised cucumbers and tomatoes every year to help pay the taxes.
 They had seven children: Rhea, Janice, Joyce, Ronald, Kim, Gwen, and Veloy.

 Venoy worked many different places to support his family: Geneva Steel, Alpine Motor, Zufelt Motor, Chipman Mercantile, Utah-Idaho Sugar Factory, Paul Harmon and Timpanogos Motor (Gene Harvey Chevrolet).
 They were Highland Ward custodians for fifteen years.